-- Update the configfileTemplate file with the current system details: - Use master as the mode for the master node and slave as the mode for the other nodes. - The configuration utility script uses this template file to create configuration files. - Provide the same name (current host name) in old_hostname and new_hostname. - 16 Generate the network configuration files. - The configuration utility script named configNetworkHelper.pl creates the required configuration files.
+- Update the configfileTemplate file with the current system details: - Use master as the mode for the master node and slave as the mode for the other nodes. - This template file is used by the configuration utility script to create configuration files. - Provide the same name (current host name) in old_hostname and new_hostname. - 16 Generate the network configuration files. - The configuration utility script named configNetworkHelper.pl creates the required configuration files.